karayabin/universe-snapshot/universe/Ling/Light/doc/api/Ling/Light/Http/HttpResponse/setHttpVersion.md

-HttpResponse::setHttpVersion — Sets the http version of this http response.
+HttpResponse::setHttpVersion — Sets the http version for the response.